Michael Bay: The Institute

-After leaving Propaganda Films, Bay and producer Scott Gardenhour, also formerly at Propaganda, formed The Institute for the Development of Enhanced Perceptual Awareness (now known as The Institute), to produce commercials and other projects.
-Through The Institute, Bay has directed and produced spots for Victoria's Secret, Lexus, Budweiser, Reebok, Mercedes-Benz, and Nike.
+After leaving Propaganda Films, Bay and producer Scott Gardenhour, also formerly at Propaganda, formed the Institute for the Development of Enhanced Perceptual Awareness (now known as the Institute), to produce commercials and other projects.
+Through the Institute, Bay has directed and produced spots for Victoria's Secret, Lexus, Budweiser, Reebok, Mercedes-Benz, and Nike.
 One of his Victoria's Secret ads was for the 2009 "A Thousand Fantasies" holiday campaign.

 451 Media Group

-Bay co-founded 451 Media Group with Doug Nunes (who serves as CEO), and with John and Anthony Gentile, who previously marketed brands such as Micronauts, Visionaries, Sky Dancers and the Power Glove.
+Bay co-founded 451 Media Group with Doug Nunes (who is CEO), and with John and Anthony Gentile, who previously marketed brands such as Micronauts, Visionaries, Sky Dancers and the Power Glove.
 In 2015, the company announced an interactive publishing division to offer "augmented reality" content from printed graphic novels with digital video.
 The graphic novels employ Touchcode technology from T+ink (previously used in the Power Glove), in which ink used in the printing process unlocks access to exclusive content that is housed on the Machinima Network, which is transferred to users' touch-screen-enabled mobile devices when the printed books are touched to those devices.
-The company's premiere slate of graphic novels was unveiled at the October 2015 New York Comic-Con.
+The company's premiere slate of graphic novels was unveiled at the October 2015 New York Comic Con.
 The creators involved included Scott Rosenberg, Skip Woods, George Pelecanos, Mark Mallouk, Clay McLeod Chapman and Peter and Paul Williams.

 Rogue Initiative

-In June 2016, Bay joined The Rogue Initiative, a production studio and technology company, as a strategic advisor and stakeholder.
+In June 2016, Bay joined the Rogue Initiative, a production studio and technology company, as a strategic advisor and stakeholder.
 The studio merges Hollywood production with interactive talent to generate story-driven content for games, mobile, virtual reality, mixed reality, television and feature film.
 As part of the partnership, Bay will develop and direct a multiplatform action-adventure game and cinematic VR experiences, based on an original IP conceived by him.

 Personal life

 Bay lives in Miami with his three English mastiffs, named for characters in his films.
-As a boy, he donated his Bar Mitzvah money to an animal shelter and often includes his dogs in his films.
+As a boy, he donated his Bar Mitzvah money to an animal shelter and he now often includes his dogs in his films.
 Bonecrusher appeared as Mikaela's dog "Bones" in Transformers: Revenge of the Fallen.
 Mason, his first English mastiff, was named for John Patrick Mason, played by Sean Connery in The Rock.
 Mason appeared as Marcus's dog in Bad Boys II and as Miles' dog in Transformers; he died during production of the latter film in March 2007.

 Bay is not married and has no children.
 He previously dated sportscaster Lisa Dergan.

 In a 2016 Rolling Stone interview, Bay said that his net worth was around $500 million.
 He owned a $50 million Gulfstream G550 jet, as well as a Bentley, a Range Rover, an Escalade, a Ferrari, a Lamborghini, and two Camaros from the Transformers franchise.